Second "Shareholder Spring" unlikely to bloom in Europe

 SCRUTINY OF VOTES

-Last year, a number of high-profile shareholder votes against pay forced the departures of some well-rewarded CEOs, including Sly Bailey of British newspaper group Trinity Mirror and Andrew Moss of British insurer Aviva.
+Last year, a number of high-profile shareholder votes against pay forced the departures of some well-rewarded CEOs, including Sly Bailey of British newspaper group Trinity Mirror (TNI.L) and Andrew Moss of British insurer Aviva (AV.L).

 But these were isolated revolts.
 Analysing 300 AGMs from 2012, shareholder advisory firm PIRC said the average level of dissent against remuneration reports was 7.64 percent, compared with 6.4 percent in 2011.